Georgia Tech Yellow Jackets

-The Georgia Tech Yellow Jackets is the name used for all of the intercollegiate athletic teams that represent the Georgia Institute of Technology (Georgia Tech), located in Atlanta, Georgia.
+The Georgia Tech Yellow Jackets is the name used for all of the intercollegiate athletic teams that represent the Georgia Institute of Technology (Georgia Tech), located in Atlanta, Georgia, United States.
 The teams have also been nicknamed the Ramblin' Wreck, Engineers, Blacksmiths, and Golden Tornado.
 There are eight men's and seven women's teams that compete in the National Collegiate Athletic Association (NCAA) Division I athletics and the Football Bowl Subdivision.
-Georgia Tech is a member of the Coastal Division in the Atlantic Coast Conference.
+Georgia Tech is a member of the Coastal Division (divisional system not in use) in the Atlantic Coast Conference.

 The official school colors for Georgia Tech are tech gold and white.
-Navy blue is often used as a secondary color and for alternate jerseys, while black has been used on rare occasion.
+Navy blue is often used as a secondary color and for alternate jerseys, while black has been used on rare occasions.
 The traditional rival in all sports is in-state University of Georgia.
 This rivalry is often referred to as Clean, Old-Fashioned Hate.
 There are also rivalries with out-of-state Auburn and official conference rival Clemson.